Car door: Door locks and latches

 Most vehicle doors are secured closed to the vehicle body with latches that may be locked to prevent unauthorized access from the exterior.
 There are a variety of car door locking systems.
 Door locks may be manually, or automatically operated, and may be centrally or individually operated.
 Also, they may be operated by remote control, with the transmitter often integrated into the main vehicle access and a key for the ignition.

 Additionally, rear passenger doors are frequently fitted with child safety locks to prevent children from exiting the vehicle unless the door is opened from the exterior.
 These are also frequently used on police cars, to prevent suspect criminals from escaping whilst in police custody.

-Vehicle door latches on practically all vehicles today are usually operated by use of a handle which requires the user to pull, lift, or tug - with some force towards themselves rather than push.
+Vehicle door latches on practically all vehicles today are usually operated by use of a handle which requires the user to pull, lift, or tug—with some force towards themselves—rather than push.
 There is a reason for this.
 As late as the 1970s, some vehicles used exposed push buttons to operate the door latch, such as certain Opel models.
-The unfortunate side effect of this design was that external objects which touched a vehicle during a spinout could trigger the latch; the door would pop open and eject the vehicle occupants.
+The unfortunate side effect of this design was that external objects which touched a vehicle during a high-speed spinout could trigger the latch; the door would pop open and centrifugal force would eject any unrestrained vehicle occupants.
 A death that occurred exactly that way led to the landmark legal case of Daly v.
 General Motors Corp., 20 Cal.
-3d 725 (1978), in which the Supreme Court of California merged strict product liability with comparative fault, and thereby affirmed the right of General Motors to introduce evidence that decedent Kirk Daly flew out of his Opel not only because the door popped open, but because he was intoxicated and not wearing a seat belt.
+3d 725 (1978), in which the Supreme Court of California merged strict product liability with comparative fault.
+The court affirmed the right of General Motors to introduce evidence that decedent Kirk Daly flew out of his Opel not only because the door popped open, but because he was intoxicated and not wearing a seat belt—but in the same opinion, reversed and remanded for retrial because the jury had not been instructed on the then-rapidly developing doctrine of comparative fault and there was a high risk that the jury may have improperly applied the doctrine of contributory negligence to treat such inflammatory evidence of the decedent's negligence as a complete defense.